Wilfred/deadgrep/README.md

 ## Super Fast

 Deadgrep uses ripgrep for extremely fast text searches.

+If you change your search settings, deadgrep will immediately re-run your search.

+## Context Aware

-It works hard to minimise your keystrokes, to get you results as soon as possible.
-Try running `M-x deadgrep` with a region highlighted.
+Deadgrep works hard to minimise your keystrokes.
+Try running `M-x deadgrep` with a region highlighted!

-If you change your search settings, deadgrep immediately re-runs the search.
+Deadgrep uses the root of your current git project to search from.
+You can of course override this.

 If you prefer regexp searches, or prefer case-insensitive searches, deadgrep remembers.
 When you start a new search, it re-uses the